feri85/WindowMode/README.md

 closeme,
 smallme,

+The window object types:

+projector, and default is plate.

 this keys are defined as functions that referenced to default control buttons on a window object.

 Accessable elements on the win object.